How to discuss clinical trials with oncology patients

 Medical bills can be a major stressor for patients, especially with cancer care costs.
 It’s important to be upfront with patients about additional expenses as part of a clinical trial.
 However, in many cases, clinical trial sponsors do pay for the costs of treatments being studied.
 Insurance typically still pays for standard care, and out-of-pocket costs still apply.

 Depending on the situation, Medicare and Medicaid could even cover some clinical trial costs.
 If a patient decides to move forward with a clinical trial, reassure them that they’ll need to sign an informed consent document that should detail what costs they’ll have to pay.
+Where applicable, see if there are options to pay for cancer clinical trials in several phases.

 How safe and effective are cancer clinical trials?